komeilsedaghat/kobot-project/README.md

 # kobot-project

 ***What is Kobot Project?***
-> kobot is a simple project with Djnago
+> kobot is a social media with Djnago

 **Features:**